 - Car repairs: You may rely on your car to get to work every day.
-If it breaks down, you may find yourself out of a job.
-An emergency fund can cover the repair costs so you can get back behind the wheel quickly.
+If it breaks down, you could find yourself out of a job.

 In short, use your emergency fund for any expense that is unexpected, urgent and absolutely necessary.
-Never take money out of it to pay for a vacation, buy gifts, lend money to someone or cover annual expenses—a sinking fund would be a better choice in these cases.
+Avoid taking money out of it to pay for a vacation, buy gifts, lend money to someone or cover annual expenses—a sinking fund would be a better choice in these cases.

-How Much Should You Have in an Emergency Fund?
+How Much Money Should You Have in an Emergency Fund?

-The size of your emergency fund will depend on your income, lifestyle and monthly expenses.
-The general rule of thumb, however, is to keep enough money in an emergency fund to cover three to six months of living expenses (rent, car payment, food, etc.).
+The size of your emergency fund may depend on your income and expenses.
+In general, experts suggest stashing enough money in your emergency fund to cover three to six months of living expenses (including rent or mortgage, car payment, food, utilities and the like).